ahmed0007/Upload-to-S3-from-React-aws-sdk/README.md

 2. Clone this repository
 3. Run `npm install`

-   The `react-aws-s3` package, has been used to facilitate the file uploads to th S3 bucket
+   We are using aws sdk, this repo has been updated to  facilitate the file uploads to th S3 bucket with progress bar
 4. Create a `.env` file at the root of the repository and add the details in the following format

     ```